DivergentCodes/labrador/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/divergentcodes/labrador.svg)](https://pkg.go.dev/github.com/divergentcodes/labrador)

-Pull secrets from remote services into CI/CD pipelines.
+Fetch variables and secrets from remote services.

-Labrador is a CLI tool to fetch variables and secrets from remote services.
-Values are recursively pulled from one or more services, and output to the terminal or a file.
+Labrador is a CLI tool to fetch variables and secrets from one or more remote services.
+Values are recursively pulled from services, and output to the terminal or a file.

 The primary use case is enabling secretless pipelines in conjunction with automated OIDC authentication to cloud providers, where secrets are dynamically fetched instead of statically stored.

+Supported remote stores:
+- AWS Secrets Manager
+- AWS SSM Parameter Store

-Additional CI/CD pipeline support:
+CI/CD pipeline packages:
 - [labrador-action](https://github.com/marketplace/actions/labrador-action):
     A Github action for pulling variables and secrets into workflows.